 Welcome to the Iowa therapist directory at GoodTherapy.org.
 Our directory is the fastest and safest way to find a good counselor or therapist in Iowa cities.
 We only include professional therapists, counselors, and psychologists whose work accords, in attitude and orientation, to the elements of good therapy.
-Find a therapist or counselor in your Iowa zip code, or click on the links below to see the counselors in your city:
+Find a therapist or counselor in your Iowa zip code, or click on the links below to see the counselors in your city.
+If you are looking for telehealth therapy you can click here to see all Iowa telehealth therapists.

 The U.S. Census Bureau indicate Iowa had a population of 3.1 million residents in 2015.
 Of this total, nearly 16% of residents were 65 or older, and 23% were younger than 18.
 Approximately 21,980 residents worked in social service and community related fields, according to data from the Bureau of Labor Statistics.
 Jobs within these fields included working as psychologists, depression therapists, counselors at drug and alcohol detox centers, residential treatment center employees, health educators, community health workers, guidance counselors, and marriage and family therapists.
 In Iowa, individuals in these and other related professions took home an average salary of $40,990.